ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/08_Foobooks_Progress.md

 If we keep refreshing the post page, it keeps adding new books.
 Solve with a redirect.

-So far most of your controller methods have been returning Strings or Views You can also return a [redirect](http://laravel.com/docs/5.1/responses#redirects).
+So far most of our controller methods have been returning Strings or Views.
+You can also return a [redirect](http://laravel.com/docs/5.1/responses#redirects).

 Redirect to a confirmation page...